lpninja/lpninja/README.md

 - 👯 I’m looking to collaborate on html, css, blogs.
 - 🤔 I’m looking for help with open source projects related to solar energy.
 - 💬 Ask me about solar engineering, design, datalogging for solar power plants, IoT.
 Connecting databases to NFT's.
-- 🔬 My current research is looking into the Google Maps API and alternative Mapping API's.
+- 🔬 My current research is looking into machine learning.
 - ⚡ Fun fact: I once rode my fixed gear bike from [Tokyo to Osaka](https://vimeo.com/user7005442) in 3 days and camped along the way in carparks, the bush and anywhere.
 I couldn't feel my hand for 2 months after this.
 It was awesome.
 - Appeciate bootstrapping.